 "The most basic function of conduct administrators is to assist in ensuring a safe and just campus climate while also caring for students.
 If our systems to not evolve to be accessible for all individuals on campus, as educators we fail to model the very core of our developmental work with students--an ethic of justice and care."

-- Jennifer Meyer Schrage & Monica C. Thompson, Reframing Campus Conflict
+- Jennifer Meyer Schrage & Monita C. Thompson, Reframing Campus Conflict

 Circles (Conferences) are discussions guided by OSCCR staff where participants are invited to sit in-circle to discuss a specific topic with guidelines and a talking piece.